automorph-org/automorph/docs/Web-RPC.md

 ### Standard request

-All invoked function arguments must be supplied in the request body consisting of a JSON object with its field names representing the remote function parameter names and field values their respective argument values.
-Invoked function arguments must not be specified as URL query parameters
+- All invoked function arguments must be supplied in the request body as a JSON object.
+- Request body field names represent remote function argument names and field values their respective values.
+- Remote function arguments must not be specified as URL query parameters

 - Message format: JSON
 - Method: POST